mendezVKI/mendezVKI-mendezVKI.github.io/_pages/projects.md

 - Desmet, M. (STP 2020) Reinforcement Learning for Active Flow Control, co-supervised with F. Pino.
 STP 2020.

-- Anfuso, E. (RM 2019-2020), An investigation of the dynamics of plasma jet flows using data driven modal analysis co-supervised with Simon Demange, Andrea Fagnani, Francisco Torres-Herrador.
+- Anfuso, E. (RM 2019-2020), An investigation of the dynamics of plasma jet flows using data driven modal analysis, co-supervised with Simon Demange, Andrea Fagnani, Francisco Torres-Herrador.

 - Kovalcsik, A. (RM 2019-2020), Experimental Analysis of Dynamic Contact Lines,  co-supervised with Domenico Fiorini and Alessia Simonini.

 - Marques, P.A.
 (STP 2019-2020), Model-based Scaling Laws for the Non-Isothermal Sloshing Problem, co-supervised with Alessia Simonini and Prof. L. Eça.
 Master Thesis at Instituto Superior Técnico de Lisboa, Portugal.